-If you are a woodworking professional, hobbyists, or a DIY enthusiast, you understand the importance of implementing the right tool for better performance.
-One of these tools is the best benchtop jointer.
+If you are a woodworking professional, hobbyist, or DIY enthusiast, you understand the importance of implementing the right tool for better performance.
+One of these tools is the best benchtop jointer for you.

 The main function that a jointer does is to polish wood surfaces and even them out to perfection.
 They are available in various sizes, shapes, and designs, making the buying decision overwhelming.